strawberry-graphql/strawberry/docs/operations/testing.md

 This `test_query` example:

-1. defines the query we want to test that takes one variable `title` as input
+1. defines the query we will test against; it accepts one argument, `title`, as input
 2. executes the query and assign the result to a `result` variable
 3. asserts that the result is what we are expecting: nothing in `errors` and our desired book in the `data`